 The Group places strong importance in securing the health and safety of employees and in maintaining workplace safety and comfort for its staff.
-The Group regularly reviews and monitors potential occupational health and safety risks within the office and warehouses to ensure a safer workplace environment for to the employees.
+The Group regularly reviews and monitors potential occupational health and safety risks within the offices and warehouse to ensure a safer workplace environment for the employees.